abap2UI5/docs/docs/get_started/hello_world.md

 # Hello World

 ### Basic Example
-Every abap2UI5 app is just an implementation of the `z2ui5_if_app` interface.
+Every abap2UI5 app is an implementation of the `z2ui5_if_app` interface.
 Create a new class with the following code:
 ```abap
 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.
   PUBLIC SECTION.